Theory of Operation

 • Sparse encodings for handshake and other important control signals.

-• Multi-rail control logic: All FSMs inside the AES unit are implemented using multiple independent and redundant logic rails.
+• Multi-rail control logic: Main, cipher core and CTR FSMs inside the AES unit are implemented using multiple independent and redundant logic rails.
 Every rail evaluates and drives exactly one bit of sparsely encoded handshake or other important control signals.
 The outputs of the different rails are constantly compared to detect potential faults.
 The number of logic rails can be scaled up by means of relatively easy RTL modifications.
 By default, three independent logic rails are used.

 • Hardened round counter: Similar to the cipher core FSM, the internal round counter is protected against FI through a multi-rail implementation.
 The outputs of the different rails are constantly compared to detect potential faults in the round counter.